johnsosoka/site-johnsosoka-com/website/_pages/index.md

 permalink: /
 ---

 👋 Hello and welcome to my personal homepage.
-It's a work in progress 🙂.
 I'm mostly using it as a place to practice writing, share family updates, document projects, and collect my thoughts.

 Most of the technical content is in the [blog](/blog) section.
 The [bytes](/notes) section is more of a wildcard, but it's where I'll share book notes, course notes, quick tips, passing thoughts, etc.